QFinUWA/market-maker/README.md

 The client can similarly invoke functions on the server such as placing a new order or joining the game.
 The admin has a special set of functions that only they are authorized to invoke.

-Currently any markets will persist for 1 hour after the lobby is empty and will be deleted.
-The markets are serializable so they can be saved by the admin as a JSON if desired.
+Currently any exchanges will persist for 1 hour after the lobby is empty and will be deleted.
+The exchanges are serializable so they can be saved by the admin as a JSON if desired.
 There are future plans to upload this to a database.

 ## Contracts